-- Courses in music technology and new media focusing on the digital production and distribution of music as well as the uses of music in film, video, and other media.
+- Courses in music technology and new media, focusing on the digital production and distribution of music as well as the uses of music in film, video, and other media.
 Sample courses: Introduction to Music Technology, Music and Digital Media, Prospects of Recording, Music in Film, Intermedia

-- Courses in music history, theory, and criticism, including music philosophy and aesthetics, the poetics of music, the study of music in its social and cultural contexts, and interdisciplinary connections linking music and the other arts.
+- Courses in music history, theory, and criticism, including music philosophy and aesthetics, the poetics of music, the study of music in social and cultural context, and interdisciplinary connections linking music and the other arts.
 Sample courses: Romanticism in Music and Literature, Poetics of Song, Visual Music, History and Culture of the Piano, Musical Borrowing from Plainchant to Sampling

-Lang students can also enroll in other music courses, performance ensembles, and private lessons through Mannes College The New School for Music; The New School for Jazz and Contemporary Music; and Parsons The New School for Design.
-For students interested in study abroad, Lang College occasionally offers a summer course, "Music in Berlin," in collaboration with the FUBIS program at the Free University in Berlin.
+Lang students can also enroll in other music courses, performance ensembles, and private lessons through Mannes College The New School for Music, The New School for Jazz and Contemporary Music, and Parsons The New School for Design.
+For students interested in study abroad, Lang occasionally offers a summer course, Music in Berlin, in collaboration with the FUBIS program at the Free University in Berlin.

-Majoring in Music
+Major in Contemporary Music